Biddya: Economy

-Biddya depends primarily on olive groves for olive oil and Nabulsi soap production — the town's main industries.
+Biddya depends primarily on olive groves for olive oil and Nabulsi soap production – the town's main industries.
 The town mostly receives food products from subsistence farming or local grocery markets.

 Before the beginning of the Second Intifada in the fall of 2000, many residents worked in neighboring towns and cities, especially in Nablus and Ramallah, as well as for Israeli employers.
-The main road traversing the village, Road #505 (previously part of the Trans-Samaria Highway), was lined with many stores which served thousands of Israeli shoppers who would frequent the town each week, including residents of the Israeli settlements passing through, as well as Israelis living in the Tel Aviv area who were looking for products at low prices.
-Unemployment was about 20%; however, since the Intifada that figure has risen to 78-90%.
+The main road traversing the village, Road No. 505 (previously part of the Trans-Samaria Highway), was lined with many stores which served thousands of Israeli shoppers who would frequent the town each week, including residents of the Israeli settlements passing through, as well as Israelis living in the Tel Aviv area who were looking for products at low prices.
+Unemployment was about 20%; however, since the Intifada that figure has risen to 78–90%.
 Besides farming, some inhabitants live off their savings and others receive aid from relatives abroad.

 Public institutions

-Biddya has five schools — two for each gender and a private school.
+Biddya has five schools – two for each gender and a private school.
 Most high school graduates who attend college enroll in an-Najah National University in Nablus or Bir Zeit University in Bir Zeit.
 There are four mosques and three health clinics in the town.